msolefonte/vco-framework/docs/faq.md

 ### I have an amazing idea for a mod

 And I am sure that it is amazing and revolutionary.
 But I am, possibly, not the person that is going to follow that dream.
-I have a limited agenda and mod as a hobby, so, by default, I am not going to accept any request comming from anyone.
+I have a limited agenda and mod as a hobby, so, by default, I am not going to accept any request coming from anyone.
 This is not a job for me.

 ## Framework